Welcome to…

 -

 While studying WWII, I became interested in the dilemma of being under the control of an all-powerful dictator.
 If standing up directly equals death, how far do people bend in order to survive?
-In WWII, some played along publicly but resisted in secret.
+Some played along publicly but resisted in secret.
 Others capitulated completely, and still others kept their heads down and simply tried to survive.
 There was no single “right” answer to this dilemma; rather it was a choice each person had to make for themself.

 It was during this time that I had a dream about Alyssa and Neal fleeing through the woods with a group of kids.
 Two weeks later, I dreamed about Shay using the virtual reality device on Alyssa.
 I instantly knew these two dreams were from the same world, and thus Assimilation was born.